upbound/docs/content/quickstart/azure-deploy.md

 #### Create an identity pool
 1. Open the **[Azure portal](https://portal.azure.com/)**.
 2. Select **[Azure Active Directory](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview)**.
-3. If this is your first time registering Upbound as an identity provider in AAD, select **App registrations**
+3. If this is your first time registering Upbound as an identity provider in Azure Active Directory, select **App registrations**
 4. At the top of the page, select **New registration**.
 5. Name the pool, like **upbound-oidc-provider**.
 6. In the _Supported account types_ section select **Accounts in this organizational directory only**.